 Of course, gummy bear implants aren’t universally the best option.
 We offer saline and silicone implants, as well, which have their own unique advantages and disadvantages.

 3. Combining Procedures

-In many cases, a breast augmentation alone can’t achieve the results a patient really wants.
-Many mothers, for instance, seek a breast augmentation to restore volume that may have been lost due to breastfeeding their children — but often, those same women will not get satisfactory results unless their procedure also includes a breast lift.
+In many cases, breast augmentation alone can’t achieve the results a patient really wants.
+Many mothers, for instance, seek breast augmentation to restore volume that may have been lost due to breastfeeding their children — but often, those same women will not get satisfactory results unless their procedure also includes a breast lift.
 This is because breasts can also begin to droop and nipples can begin to point downward, rather than outward, after breastfeeding.

 Another example: When women with a larger frame want to make their breasts more prominent with implants, I often recommend smaller implants than they may be thinking — along with liposuction in the back or abdomen.
 Often, slimming other areas does more to make the breasts prominent than simply adding volume with large implants.

 To further the point: Breast augmentation surgery doesn’t necessarily mean “bigger” in every case — at least not strikingly so.
 Sometimes, as in the case of this young woman, it’s more about a fuller result.

 Before and after her breast augmentation, this 39-year-old woman remained a 34B bra size.
 What changed for her was the symmetry and fullness of her breasts, from the upper pole down to the inframammary crease.
 Her results are the epitome of what we mean when we say “natural”: They suit her frame and give her more prominent curves without looking too large for her body.